JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 *The convener group is responsible for creating and maintaining a safe, approachable, and inviting process that is capable of accomplishing the goals of the project.*

-* Create and maintain assembly processes
+* Create and maintain assembly processes (including membership terms and conditions)
 * Create and maintain initial branch of the proposed policy

 * Create and maintain register of assembly members